canonical/sphinx-docs-starter-pack/readme.rst

 Initialise your documentation repository
 ---------------------------------------

-Initialise your repository by following these steps:
+The ``init.sh`` Bash script is used to initialize your repository with the starter pack content.
+It adds all the files to your repository that are needed to get started with Sphinx documentation.

+To use the script, follow these steps:

 * Copy ``init.sh`` to your repository's root directory.
 * Run the script: ``./init.sh``